Alleny244/Monitoring_System/README.md

 # Proctoring-AI

 Project to create an automated proctoring system where the user can be monitored automatically through the webcam and microphone.
 The project is divided into two parts: vision and audio based functionalities.
-An explanation of some functionalities of the project can be found on my [medium article](https://towardsdatascience.com/automating-online-proctoring-using-ai-e429086743c8?source=friends_link&sk=fbc385d1a8c55628a916dc714747f276).

 ### Prerequisites
 To run the programs in this repo, do the following:
 - create a virtual environment using the command: